stellar-deprecated/kelp/README.md

 8. Set up CCXT to use an expanded set of priceFeeds and orderbooks (see the [Using CCXT](#using-ccxt) section for details)
     * `sudo docker run -p 3000:3000 -d franzsee/ccxt-rest:v0.0.4`

-Optional dependencies based on features:

-1. [Postgres][postgres] must be installed for Kelp to automatically write trades to a sql database along with updating the trader config file.

 ## Running Kelp

 Kelp places orders on the [Stellar marketplace][stellarx] based on the selected strategy.
 Configuration files specify the Stellar account and strategy details.